hankertrix/augment-command.yazi/README.md

 - The `remove` command is augmented as stated in
   [this section above](#what-about-the-commands-are-augmented).

-### Paste (`paste`)

-- When `smart_paste` is set to `true`, the `paste` command will paste items into a hovered directory without entering it.
-  If the hovered item is not a directory, the command pastes in the current directory instead.
-  Otherwise, when `smart_paste` is set to `false`, the `paste` command will behave like the default `paste` command.
-- `--smart` flag to enable pasting in a hovered directory without entering the directory.
-  This flag will cause the `paste` command to paste items into a hovered directory even when `smart_paste` is set to `false`.
-  This allows you to set a key to use smart paste instead of using smart paste for every paste command.

 ### Shell (`shell`)

 - This command runs the shell command given with the augment stated in